 Mothers neither sing nor play with their children.
 Children are silent and unaffectionate.

-Lullaby Africa is a Christian charity, at present working with local community leaders in nine slums around Kisumu, Kenya, and Kisoro in Uganda.
+Lullaby Africa is a Christian charity, at present working with local community leaders in many areas of extreme deprivation around Kisumu and Nairobi in Kenya, and Kisoro and Kampala in Uganda.
 We work with anyone of any religion or none, wherever we are invited.

 Our work is bearing fruit in hundreds of lives, but many more communities are still silent.
 Lullabies and the workshops that Lullaby Africa delivers are a route into those communities.
 But we need your help.